The Green Settlement Handbook (Part 1)

 Guidelines for a settlement

-1. It will be managed by a social landlord or possibly a private landlord.
+1. It will be managed by a social landlord, a cooperative or possibly even the right private landlord.

 2. It will have legal covenants and financial incentives to encourage green behaviour.